nicolaViola/slotmachine/README.md

 How you can seen from the above picture, the edges are the operation that a state can execute.

 The real game is done in the GAME state.
 It has injected a Croupier object which knows the game rules.
 Actual croupier implementation can give you three random cards from a sixteen-card pack.
 If the croupier give you three equal cards you win.
-You will have three change to win.
+You will have three chances to win.

 ![Alt text](/document/slotmachineClassDiagram.png?raw=true "Slotmachine Class Diagram")